okaram/IntroJava/content/Loops.md

 Notice all 3 loops are very similar and we can always rewrite our programs (maybe by adding a variable or repeat a few statements) to use a particular kind of loop.
 It is mostly a matter of style which loop to use.

 ## break and continue

+Within a loop, the keyworkd `break` gets you out of the loop immediately, and the keyworkd `continue` skips the rest of the body and takes you to the next iteration of the loop.